Fellowship Church Lubbock is an elder-led church.

-Deacons: The Elders of FCL are thankful to have the support of the members who serve in the biblical role of deacons.
-These loving, hard-working servants of the local congregation have a crucial role in the life and the health of the local church, but their role is different from the role of the elders.
+Deacons: The Elders of FCL are thankful to have the support of the men and women who serve in the biblical role of deacons.
+These loving, hard-working servants have been provided by God, and they perform a crucial role in the life and health of the local church.
+Their role, however, is different from the role of the elders.

 The role of “deacon” is not described as an office of authority in the church.
 Rather, the Greek word, “diakonos,” which is transliterated “deacon” in some Bibles, simply defines their role as a “servant” of the church.
 Paul commends Phoebe as being such a servant in Romans 16:1.

-The Bible gives us our guidelines for selecting those who serve a deacons.
-They must:
+The Bible gives us our guidelines for selecting those men and women who serve a deacons.
+Deacons must:

 - be dignified (respectable)

 - not be double-tongued ( or two-faced/insincere)

-– not be an addict (lacking self control/discipline)
+- not be an addict (or lacking self control/discipline)

-– not be greedy for dishonest gain (lover of money)
+- not be greedy for dishonest gain (a lover of money)

-– hold the mystery of the faith (believe the Gospel)
+- hold the mystery of the faith (believe and live out the Gospel)

 - have a clear conscience (behavior consistent with his testimony)